Day House (Springfield, Missouri)

 Day House is a historic home located at Springfield, Greene County, Missouri.

+Description

-It was built in 1875, and is a two-story, five bay, "L"-plan brick dwelling.
+It was built in 1875, and is a two-story, five-bay, L-plan brick dwelling.
 It features a mansard roof with triple dormers.
 It was the home of Springfield businessman and local politician, George Sale Day.
+The building is now occupied by the Ozarks Counseling Center.

+Significance

 It was listed on the National Register of Historic Places in 1976.